 According to Alastair Edwards, Chief Analyst at Canalys, “The channel will play a vital role for the cloud service providers, in terms of boosting their customer reach, from both a sales and technical perspective.”
 As such, cloud service providers such as Google and AWS will be forced to increase their channel programs to support partners, and partners will continue to educate themselves not only on cloud services and infrastructures, but the current and future of cloud solutions—from cloud communications and mobility to network and security.

-Innovation on the horizon for cloud communication solutions includes the increasing maturity of artificial intelligence and its ability to interpret large quantities of unstructured data.
+Innovation on the horizon for cloud communication solutions includes the increasing maturity of artificial intelligence (AI) and its ability to interpret large quantities of unstructured data.
 For example, a contact center might field thousands of calls in a given day; AI can analyze every interaction and, based on trends, potentially identify opportunities in real-time.
 Be it quick fixes or new product features, AI can reduce the lead time it takes a business to adapt and deliver value back to the customer.

 Similarly, IVR (interactive voice response) will continue to make headway in 2020—powered by AI, of course.
 With the ability to interpret accents and tones with better accuracy than traditional speech recognition software, intelligent IVR is one of the major contact center trends for 2020.
 AI-powered IVR systems can also benefit customers who are hesitant to wait in a call queue by assigning the caller to specific agents or departments on a case-by-case basis.